-Encourage Her is a mentorship program for self-identifying women, non-binary and gender non-conforming individuals that provides personal mentors and more.
+Encourage Her is a mentorship program for self-identifying women, non-binary and gender non-conforming individuals.
 The program takes place over an entire academic year (Sept. - May.) and provides an experience like no other for 1st and 2nd year university students for free.

 Our Program Theme- HerToolkit

 Our 2020-21 curriculum will be themed HerToolkit, featuring practical confidence-building tools, virtual internships spanning a variety of fields, and opportunities for global networking.

 Each student will be assigned a Primary and Secondary Mentor, both filled with insightful stories and experiences to share.
 The Primary Mentor is an older-undergraduate student at the same university and the Secondary Mentor is a working professional.
 Both team up to facilitate sessions, provide guidance, and establish a personal connection with their students.

 We start our sessions off with inspirational anchors - successful women that have prepared a pre-made video for Encourage Her participants only.
 These CEOs, Scientists, and Leadership Coaches begin each session with powerful advice that students wouldn't normally receive in their early university years.

 This program is all about practical tools and what better way to learn than by doing?
 Each student will participate in a 6-week virtual internship, working on a project with other students across the globe, at a company that matches their field of interest.
 This experience is built-in to the program; students will get a leg-up in getting future internship positions - which we all know getting the first is the hardest.

 Students will be able to casually interact with successful women and non-binary individuals in their field through seminars scheduled throughout the year that are for EncourageHer participants only.
 What better way to start building up your network other than interacting with working professionals casually from the start?